History of Nickelodeon: 1991–1998: Expansion into original animation and scripted programming

 In 1994, Nickelodeon launched The Big Help, which spawned the spin-off program The Big Green Help in 2007; the program is intended to encourage activity and environmental preservation by children.
 That same year, Nickelodeon removed You Can't Do That on Television from its schedule after a 13-year run and subsequently debuted a new original sketch comedy show, All That.
 For many years, until its cancellation in 2005, All That would launch the careers of several actors and actresses including Kenan Thompson, Kel Mitchell, Amanda Bynes, Nick Cannon and Jamie Lynn Spears.
-Dan Schneider, one of the show's executive producers, would go on to create and produce numerous hit series for Nickelodeon including Kenan & Kel, The Amanda Show, Drake & Josh, Zoey 101, iCarly, Victorious, Sam & Cat (a spin-off of the former two series), Henry Danger, and Game Shakers.
+Dan Schneider, one of the show's executive producers, would go on to create and produce numerous hit series for Nickelodeon including Kenan & Kel, The Amanda Show, Drake & Josh, Zoey 101, iCarly, Victorious, Sam & Cat (a spin-off of the aforementioned iCarly and Victorious), Henry Danger, and Game Shakers.
+All the live-action sitcoms produced by Dan Schneider are connected as a shared universe known as the "Schneiderverse" that ran from 1994 to 2018.
+This 24-year-long franchise ended in 2018 with the cancellation or reworking of current and future series after Schneider was accused of sexual misconduct against several child and adult actors as well as creating a toxic production environment.
 Also in 1994, Nickelodeon debuted their fifth Nicktoon Aaahh!!!
 Real Monsters, which would also become a hit series.
 In October and December 1994, Nickelodeon sold a syndication package of Halloween and Christmas-themed episodes of its Nicktoons to television stations across the United States, in conjunction with then-new corporate relative, Paramount Domestic Television.

 On February 13, 1996, Herb Scannell was named president of Nickelodeon, succeeding Geraldine Laybourne, and would hold the position for ten years.
 Around that time, the sister channel TV Land was launched; with the channel being a pseudo-spinoff of Nickelodeon's Nick at Nite program block.
+On September 8, 1996, Nick Jr.'s first original animated show Blue's Clues became its first big hit.
 In 1997, Albie Hecht became president of film and television entertainment for Nickelodeon before leaving to be president of the Viacom network TNN (now called Paramount Network) in 2003.

 Up until the 1990s, Saturday morning cartoons had been the most popular children's programs on television.
-Because of the imposition of educational television mandates on all broadcast stations in 1996, Nickelodeon and other children's-oriented cable networks (never subject to those mandates as they did not broadcast over the air) now had an advantage in that they were not obligated to have its programs comply with the mandate.
+Due to the imposition of educational television mandates on all broadcast stations in 1996, Nickelodeon and other children's-oriented cable networks (never subject to those mandates as they did not broadcast over the air) now had an advantage in that they were not obligated to have its programs comply with the mandate.
 By 1997, Nickelodeon's Saturday morning lineup had shot ahead of all its broadcast competition, where it would remain for the next several years.
-Nickelodeon released its first feature-length film in theaters in 1996, an adaptation of the Louise Fitzhugh novel Harriet the Spy starring Michelle Trachtenberg and Rosie O'Donnell.
+Nickelodeon Movies released its first feature-length film in theaters in 1996, an adaptation of the Louise Fitzhugh novel Harriet the Spy starring Michelle Trachtenberg and Rosie O'Donnell.
 The film went on to earn twice its $13 million budget.